motivepick/-motive-back-end/README.md

    address is added to the "Firewall rule name" in the "Networking" page in the "Azure Database for PostgreSQL flexible server".
-2. If you press "Try Without Login" in the UI and get redirected back to the login page, make sure that the `MOTIVE_SESSION` cookie is set (most likely it isn't, therefore you get redirected back to the login).
+2. If you press "Try Without Login" in the UI and get redirected back to the login page, make sure that the `Authorization` cookie is set (most likely it isn't, therefore you get redirected back to the login).